SoftwareAG/c8y-docs/content/device-sdk/device-sdk-rest-bundle/device-integration.md

 {{< /c8y-admon-caution >}}

 {{< c8y-admon-info >}}
-If the device has child devices, their owner must also be updated.
+If the device has child devices, their owners must also be updated.
 {{< /c8y-admon-info >}}